Safety Management Systems

 Measurement and evaluation

 In order to ascertain whether an organisation is performing in accordance with its OHS plan and objectives laid out, it is necessary to have an evaluation and measurement process in place.
 All details – both positive and negative – need to be recorded and made available for all stakeholders to see.
 Audits, either internal or external, should be conducted periodically and used by management for review purposes.
-Accident investigations provide opportunities to examine the effectiveness of an organisations OHSMS.
+Accident investigations provide opportunities to examine the effectiveness of an organisations SMS.
 Remember that investigations need to be approached in identifying deficiencies in the system rather than apportioning blame.

 Management review and improvement

-Management review is the foundation of an ongoing and effective OHSMS, providing the opportunity for senior management to re-examine the suitability of the system in place, and where necessary to make adjustments that will improve its effectiveness.
+Management review is the foundation of an ongoing and effective SMS, providing the opportunity for senior management to re-examine the suitability of the system in place, and where necessary to make adjustments that will improve its effectiveness.
 This process can be done at a strictly management level, or incorporate employee or other stakeholder representation.
 Factors to be considered can include changes in legislation, different technologies, lessons learned from OHS incidents and feedback from employees and stakeholders to name a few.